pydantic/pydantic/docs/usage/validation_errors.md

 ## `enum`

-This error is raised when the input value's does not exist in a `enum` field:
+This error is raised when the input value does not exist in an `enum` field members:

 ```py
 from enum import Enum